apify/apify-docs/sources/academy/tutorials/node_js/filter_blocked_requests_using_sessions.md

 ### Solution

 Now we are able to retry bad requests and eventually unless all of our proxies get banned, we should be able to successfully crawl what we want.
 The problem is that it takes too long and our log is full of errors.
-Fortunately, we can overcome this with [proxy sessions](/platform/proxy#datacenter-proxy--username-params) (look at the proxy and SDK documentation for how to use them in your actors.)
+Fortunately, we can overcome this with [proxy sessions](/platform/proxy#datacenter-proxy--username-params) (look at the proxy and SDK documentation for how to use them in your Actors.)

 First we define `sessions`  object at the top of our code (in global scope) to hold the state of our working sessions.

 `let sessions;`

-Then we need to define an interval that will ensure our sessions are periodically saved to the key-value store, so if the actor restarts, we can load them.
+Then we need to define an interval that will ensure our sessions are periodically saved to the key-value store, so if the Actor restarts, we can load them.

 ```js
 setInterval(async () => {